bigbluebutton/bigbluebutton.github.io/index.md

 The latest release is BigBlueButton 1.1.
 See [overview](/overview/overview.html), [install](/install/install.html), and [architecture](/overview/architecture.html) for more details.

 The latest version is BigBlueButton 2.0-beta which improves collaboration with students through  multi-user whiteboard and shared notes.
-See [overview](2.0/20overview.html) and [install steps](/2.0/20install.html).
-Click the image below for a video [overview of 2.0-beta](https://www.youtube.com/watch?v=NQPrdc-W-6A).
+To install in 15 minutes, see [one line installer](https://github.com/bigbluebutton/bbb-install).
+See also [overview](2.0/20overview.html), [step-by-step install instructions](/2.0/20install.html), and a [video overview of 2.0-beta](https://www.youtube.com/watch?v=NQPrdc-W-6A).

 <p align="center">
   <a href="http://www.youtube.com/watch?feature=player_embedded&v=NQPrdc-W-6A" target="_blank"><img src="http://img.youtube.com/vi/NQPrdc-W-6A/0.jpg" alt="Overview of BigBlueButton 2.0" width="480" height="360" border="10" /></a>